McConnell says he’s ‘fine’ after freezing during news conference

 McConnell, a Kentucky Republican, stopped speaking in the middle of remarks at his regularly scheduled weekly news conference on Capitol Hill.
 After a 30-second pause, his colleagues crowded around to see if he was OK and asked him how he felt.
 GOP Sen. John Barrasso of Wyoming was seen gripping McConnell’s arm and whispered to him, “Hey Mitch, anything else you want to say?
 Or should we just go back to your office?
 Do you want to say anything else to the press?”

-He said nothing, and was led away from the press conference and towards his office by an aide.
+He said nothing, and was led away from the press conference and toward his office by an aide.
 He returned to the news conference a few minutes later.

 McConnell, asked by CNN what happened and if it is related to his fall earlier this year, said “No, I’m fine,” and then moved on to other reporters.